Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Framework and Main Results

 where $\oplus$ stands for the XOR operation.
 Already at the level of 4 $J$'s there are many different invariants.
 It turns out that the fluctuations parameters that we discussed before are just these $h$'s, hence the leading order fluctuations of the SYK model are characterized by $SO(N)$ invariant combinations of the random couplings which contain the least number of $J$'s.
 A more detailed explanation and discussion of this general result happens in section \ref{sec:gravitystuff}.

-We will see that the gravitational interpretation of these fluctuations necessitates introducing additional light fields into the gravitational path integral, which generate correlations between disconnected bulk geometries.
+The main implication of these fluctuation parameters is that one needs to introduce corresponding light fields into the gravitational path integral, which participate in generating correlations between disconnected bulk geometries.
 Such correlations should be distinguished from the standard picture of gravitational wormholes, in which the wormhole connects two disconnected boundaries through a connected bulk geometry.
 Rather they seem to be related to multi-trace deformations involving these light fields \cite{Aharony:2001pa,Witten:2001ua,Berkooz:2002ug}.
 This allows for the description of these non-geometric wormholes as a perturbative expansion around the disconnected geometry saddle.
 This will also be shown using the path integral formulation in section \ref{sec:path_integral}.
 It is puzzling that these non-geometric wormholes can be the dominant term in the multi-boundary dynamics, say, for concreteness, by being the dominant contribution to the spectral form factor at intermediate times, as we will show in section \ref{sec:TimeScl}.
 This shows that these additional fields must be included in any consistent gravitational dual to the SYK model.

 Suppose that indeed all the correlations are multi-trace deformations that live on the boundary of $AdS_2$ and consider the situation that $AdS_2$ (perhaps times an additional compact manifold) is obtained as a near horizon limit of some higher dimensional black hole.
 In this case, the boundary of $AdS_2$ should be thought of as the transition region surrounding the near horizon region.
 The suggestion above then implies that more light fields need to be introduced in the near horizon limit, with new interactions at the transition region.
 An outside observer might see them as new degrees of freedom, beyond standard fields, living close to the horizon.